jamescoll/zendesksdk/README.md

 Product Concept video - this sets the business context for the test.
 This was invaluable as provides a meaningful way to assess success and provide a target scope.
 Basic Integration - this goes through how the integration works and provides a useful proof of concept for the provided business case.
 Storyboarding - this provides a view into how the finished product would work given time and scope.
 Metrics for Success - this shows how we can use Zendesk tools to evaluate customer success in the business context.
-(TBD) Assessment - this addresses the individual points of the design exercise and evaluates the experience of the integration.
-(TBD)
+Assessment - this addresses the individual points of the design exercise and evaluates the experience of the integration.
-Assessment Slide Deck - (see above) (TBD)
+Assessment Slide Deck - (see above)

 ### Notes